c-villiger/first.github.io/content/_index.md

     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
-      # Interests to show in About widget

 interests:
   - Artificial Intelligence
   - Computational Linguistics
   - Information Retrieval

-# Education to show in About widget
 education:
   courses:
     - course: PhD in Artificial Intelligence